Sign In / Sign Out

 - My ASU

-The High School Media Innovation Camp at the Cronkite School offers future journalists, game developers and other students interested in media and technology the chance to experiment with cutting-edge tools, including 360-degree and virtual-reality technology, news games and apps.
+The High School Media Innovation Camp at the Cronkite School offers future journalists, game developers and other students interested in media and technology the chance to experiment with cutting-edge tools, including augmented and virtual reality technologies, news games and apps.
+Cronkite High School Media Innovation Camp is for students interested in delivering journalism in creative, highly digital ways.

 In partnership with The Arizona Republic/azcentral.com and the USA Today Network, the highly interactive residential summer camp pairs high school students with entrepreneurs, technologists, journalists and professors to create compelling content for digital audiences.

-The camp is open to high school students throughout the state of Arizona who have completed at least their freshman year by the time the program starts.
+The camp is open to high school students throughout the state of Arizona who have completed at least their sophomore year by the time the program starts, and have a strong interest in developing digital journalistic content.
 Students must complete an application form and provide a transcript and a letter of recommendation from a teacher or adviser.
 All materials may be submitted online.